greenelab/text_mined_hetnet_manuscript/manuscript.md

 In this paper, we aim to address the question: to what extent can label functions be re-used across different relationship types?
 We hypothesized that sentences describing one relationship type may share information in the form of keywords or sentence structure with sentences that indicate other relationship types.
 We designed a series of experiments to determine the extent to which label function re-use enhanced performance over distant supervision alone.
-We examine relationships that indicate similar types of physical interactions (i.e., gene-binds-gene and compound-binds-gene) as well as different types (i.e., disease-associates-gene and compound-treats-disease).
+We examined relationships that indicated similar types of physical interactions (i.e., gene-binds-gene and compound-binds-gene) as well as different types (i.e., disease-associates-gene and compound-treats-disease).
 The re-use of label functions could dramatically reduce the number required to generate and update a heterogeneous knowledge graph.

 ### Related Work

 Relationship extraction is the process of detecting and classifying semantic relationships from a collection of text.
-This process can be broken down into three different categories: (1) the use of natural language processing techniques such as manually crafted rules and identifying key text patterns for relationship extraction, (2) the use of unsupervised methods via co-occurrence scores or clustering, and (3) supervised or semi-supervised machine learning using annotated datasets for classification of documents or sentences.
+This process can be broken down into three different categories: (1) the use of natural language processing techniques such as manually crafted rules and the identification of key text patterns for relationship extraction, (2) the use of unsupervised methods via co-occurrence scores or clustering, and (3) supervised or semi-supervised machine learning using annotated datasets for the classification of documents or sentences.
 In this section, we discuss selected efforts for each type of edge that we include in this project.

 #### Disease-Gene Associations